shmsw25/qa-hard-em/README.md

 ```

 ## Details about data
-We experiment on two open-domain QA datasets, NaturalQuestions open-domain version ([Kwiatkowski et al 2019][nq-paper], filtered by [Lee et al 2019][kenton-paper]) and TriviaQA-unfiltered ([Joshi et al 2017][triviaqa-paper]).
-We retrieve paragraphs for each question through TF-IDF (using Document Retriever from [Chen et al 2017][drqa-paper]) and BM25.
-We tokenizer them to be up to 300 tokens when splitted by BERT Tokenizer, which can be done optionally.
+Here we release preprocessed data and source for our experiments on two open-domain QA datasets, NaturalQuestions open-domain version ([Kwiatkowski et al 2019][nq-paper]) and TriviaQA-unfiltered ([Joshi et al 2017][triviaqa-paper]).

+For NaturalQuestions, follwoing [Lee et al 2019][kenton-paper], we take a subset of questions with short answers up to 5 tokens.
+You can download splitted data from [here][nq-split-data], where each line in the file contains
+- `id` a string, example id matching with the original data
+- `question`: a string
+- `answers`: a list of string

+To replicate the exact same data split process, please run `python3 split_nq.py {NQ_DATA_DIR}`, where `{NQ_DATA_DIR}` is the path to the directory to the original data.

+We retrieve paragraphs for each question through TF-IDF (for document retrieval; using DrQA from [Chen et al 2017][drqa-paper]) and BM25 (for further paragraph retrieval).
+We filter train examples where the retriever fails to retrieve any paragraph with the answer text.

+### How to use own data

 To use your own data, each line of the data file is a dictionary (can be decoded by json) containing
 - `id`: example id
 - `question`: question (string)
 - `context`: a list where each item is a tokenized paragraph (a list of list of string)
 - `answers`: a list where i-th item is an answer entry in i-th paragraph of `context`; answer entry is a dictionary containing
-          - `text`: answer text
+          (1) `text`: answer text
-          - `word_start`: index of the first answer word in the paragraph
-          - `word_end`: index of the last answer word in the paragraph
+          (2) `word_start`/`word_end`: index of the first/last answer word in the paragraph
 - `final_answers`: a list of answer texts for evaluation; `text` in `answers` are always included in `final_answers`

 Example: